Siemens-Healthineers/ETWAnalyzer/ETWAnalyzer/Documentation/DumpCPUExtended.md

 cores at efficiency class 1 (P-Cores) and so on.
 It is unclear if with this numbering scheme P cores get an always changing number if more than two efficiency core types exist in one CPU.

 ETWAnalyzer prints the CPU consumption per core type and average frequency.
 It also prints the CPU affinity of the executing threads.
-That is a best effort because when one pins threads to specific cores no ETW event is generated (to my knowledge).
+That is a best effort because when one pins threads to specific cores no ETW event is generated (to our knowledge).
 The affinity is determined only during start or stop of an ETW recording for still running threads which might be helpful but do not interpret too much into that one.

 Besides frequency and core type also the CPU sleep state plays an important role for performance.
 A  [Context Switch event](https://learn.microsoft.com/en-us/windows/win32/etw/cswitch) contains a